computingfor/computingfor.github.io/src/content/project2.md

 1. Develop a good basic understanding of how the web works and how search engines find content on the web.
 2. Create your own website, learning to use raw HTML, version control systems (github), and style sheets (css).

+The first part of this assignment focuses on the second goal, and walks you through the steps to build your own website.
+The [second part](#understanding-web-search-engines) has some short answer questions for you to answer about web search engines.
+The first part you should do in order, but you can do the second part at any time.

 <div class="yellowbox">